Olshansk/olshansk.github.io/content/book/hit_refresh.md

 > “ A leader must see the external opportunities and the internal capability and culture—and all of the connections among them—and respond to them before they become obvious parts of the conventional wisdom”

 A leader must be empathic, which requires going out and talking to people.
-They must empower and motivate their team by defining and reinforcing a set of core principles.
-For Microsoft, they are: mission, ambition, culture.
+They must empower and motivate their team by defining and reinforcing a set of core principles. **For Microsoft, they are: mission, ambition, culture**.

-WHen taking on new projects or tasks, there needs to be a framework for deciding if it's worthwhile.
-For Microsoft, it's the three Cs: culture, concept, capabilities:
+WHen taking on new projects or tasks, there needs to be a framework for deciding if it's worthwhile. **For Microsoft, it's the three Cs: culture, concept, capabilities**:

 > “Do we have an exciting concept, do we have the capabilities necessary to succeed, and a culture that welcomes these new ideas and approaches?”

-But to really succeed, one must be able to unlearn old habits in addition to learning new skills:
+But to really succeed, one must be able to **unlearn old habits in addition to learning new skills**:

 > “I realized that in a successful company it is as important to unlearn some old habits as it is to learn new skills.”